favourite189/LITA_CAPSTONE_PROJECT/README.md

 - 7.calculating the percentage of total sales contributed by each regions
 - 8.identify products with no sales in the last quarter

-  ## SQL CODES
+  ## ANALYZE DATA USING SQL
   #### FIRSTLY
- - .
-Load my data into my sql server and check my data types
+ - import my data into my sql server and check my data types
 - ``
-  select * from salestable
+  select * from sales data
   ``To retrieve my data loaded into my sql studio
 - . inspecting my data incase of any miss numbers
   #### SECONDLY
- - .
-WRITE MY QUERY FOR EACH QUESTION AND ACCESS MY QUERY FROM MY FILE
+ - HERE IS MY SQL QUERIES
  - [QUERY.SQL](https://github.com/favourite189/LITA_CAPSTONE_PROJECT/commit/36575757264693efcbfdf1de9e78159aa95c6800)

   ## PROJECT INSIGHT USING POWERBI